nrfconnect/sdk-nrf/samples/matter/lock/README.rst

    Matter commissioning, DFU, and NUS over Bluetooth LE must be run separately.

 The door lock's Bluetooth LE service extension with NUS requires a secure connection with a smartphone, which is established using a security PIN code.
-The PIN code is different depending on the build type:
+The PIN code is different depending on the :ref:`configuration <matter_lock_sample_custom_configs>` the sample was built with:

-* In the ``debug`` build type, the secure PIN code is generated randomly and printed in the log console in the following way:
+* In the debug configuration, the secure PIN code is generated randomly and printed in the log console in the following way:

   .. code-block:: console

      PROVIDE THE FOLLOWING CODE IN YOUR MOBILE APP: 165768

-* In the ``release`` build type, the secure PIN is set to ``123456`` due to lack of a different way of showing it on nRF boards other than in the log console.
+* In the release configuration, the secure PIN is set to ``123456`` due to lack of a different way of showing it on nRF boards other than in the log console.

 See `Testing door lock using Bluetooth LE with Nordic UART Service`_ for more information about how to test this feature.